Spring is a time when the Earth comes alive, after the cold and often dreary days of Winter. Trees have wintered without their canopy of leaves.

-The arrival of springtime heralds a return to the garden.
-Your flowerbeds will soon be alive with beautiful plants and wonderful colors.
+A gardener’s favorite season, Spring means a return to the garden at last, to watch it come to life.
 If you’ve planted a majority of perennials, they will return year after year and you won’t have to buy and plant them again each spring.
-Annuals typically bloom for a longer period of time and produce more flowers as they strive to create a lot of seeds.
+Annuals, planted each year, typically bloom for a longer period of time and produce more flowers as they strive to create a lot of seeds.
 Some gardeners mix annuals in with the perennials to create beautiful color combinations.

 Salvia’s tall, lovely blooms will enhance any garden.
 This plant can be grown across a diverse range of conditions, from the long winters of Minnesota to the more humid, tropical climate of Florida.
 Also known as perennial sage, Salvia comes in many exquisite colors including stunning shades of pink-violet and deep blue.
 After the flowers have stopped growing you can encourage a second bloom by cutting back about one-third of the height of the plant.